ximenafernandez/eutopia2022/README.md

 Some exercises to familiarize yourself with the techniques can be found at the notebook _Exercises_Persistent_Homology.ipynb_

 ### Lecture 2:
+This lecture is about concrete applications of the study of topological descriptors in real data.
+The slides of the lecture are available <a href="https://ximenafernandez.github.io/reveal.js-presentations/slides/Data_Sets_Persistent_Homology.html#/"> here</a>.

+2.1.
 We will apply all the methods already learnt to study the topology of one of the following real datasets:
 1. **Cyclo Octane**:
 2. **Grid Cells**:

-### Lecture 3:
+2.2.
 We will apply all we have learnt in a concrete problem of _classification of the secondary structure of proteins_.
 The guided implementation can be found at the notebook
  _Proteins_Structure_Classification.ipynb_